 Test Builder Not Working Correctly

-If you’ve recently installed Provar and are having trouble using the Test Builder (e.g., after right-clicking on objects, the Add to test case option doesn’t display), it can be related to a Chrome browser compatibility issue.
+If you’ve recently installed Provar and are having trouble using the Test Builder (e.g., after right-clicking on objects, the Add to Test Case option doesn’t display), it can be related to a Chrome browser compatibility issue.

-You can quickly check to see if your ChromeDriver is causing the issue by looking at the top right-hand corner of your Chrome browser.
+You can quickly check to see if your Chrome Extension is causing the issue by looking at the top right-hand corner of your Chrome browser.
 If you don’t see a small Provar icon (which indicates that you have the Provar extension working correctly), you can take the steps below to fix this issue.

 This issue occurs more commonly in work environments with advanced network security restrictions.
 To fix this issue, you must manually download the most up-to-date version of the Provar extension.
 Here’s how!

-How do I get the Extension ID?
+How Do I Get the Extension ID?

 Please see the Chrome web store link for the Provar release to get the Extension ID.
 This link is available against the relevant Provar release in the Provar Success Portal.
 The Extension ID is a 32-character string at the end of the Chrome web store link.